Board of Trustees

 The Board generally meets the first Monday of each month with public session commencing at 6:00 p.m. in the Toyon Room (Room 2020) on the Foothill College campus, 12345 El Monte Road, Los Altos Hills.
 A calendar of meetings is available online at the Board's eGovernance site, but it is important to check the posted agenda for actual meeting times and locations.
-At least twice per year, usually in February and August, the Board holds study sessions to allow deeper discussions of key issues.
-Periodically, the Board may also call a special meeting.
+Periodically, the Board holds study sessions to allow deeper discussions of key issues.
+In addition, the Board may occasionally call a special meeting.

 Board of Trustees meeting agendas are posted for public review at least 72 hours prior

 to each regular meeting and 24 hours prior to each special meeting in the glass display

 case outside Foothill College Building 2000 near the Altos and Toyon meeting rooms

 used for Board of Trustees closed and public sessions.

 Meeting agendas and background materials are also available online at least 72 hours prior to each regular meeting at the Board's eGovernance site.
 Background materials for various agenda items are available by clicking on the attachment link in the agenda document.
 Contact the Chancellor's Office at 650-949-6100 regarding any background material that is not included.